kevintpeng/Learn-Something-Every-Day/Computer-Science-Concepts/Design Patterns.md

 ## Object Oriented Design Patterns
 Structural patterns that shows relationships and interactions between classes or objects, without specifying the final application/classes.
 See [object oriented principles](Object Oriented Principles.md).

+### Template method design pattern
+- Parent class has high-level recipe that is the same for children
+<-- recipe has sub -->

 [source](https://en.wikibooks.org/wiki/Introduction_to_Software_Engineering/Architecture/Design_Patterns)